swanandx/blog/content/posts/RE/keygen/index.md

 ---

 # What is in this post?
 You might have seen something like "Product Keys" for some softwares or some other applications, but how exactly do they verify if the key is correct ?
 They implement a function that will validate key.
-We will be reverse engineering a binary that validates a key using some function, and then will write a key generator, i.e key-gen, that will generate valid keys.
+We will be reverse engineering a binary, which validates a key using some function, and then we will write a key generator, i.e key-gen, for it to generate valid keys.

 # Key checker binary
 We got a binary that validates our key :